 Reasons to Get a Small Dog

 - They're so cute.
 There is, of course, the cuteness factor.
-Though many people find the facial structure of pugs and Pekinese unattractive, but small dogs tend to keep an almost puppy-like appearance simply due to their size, which many soon-to-be pup parents find irresistible.
+Though many people find the facial structure of pugs and Pekinese unattractive, small dogs tend to keep an almost puppy-like appearance simply due to their size, which many soon-to-be pup parents find irresistible.

 - Smaller dogs mean smaller problems.
 Bad behavior in a small dog is a lot less bothersome.
 An example is jumping on owners or guests for attention.
 A tiny Chihuahua leaning on his owner with his paws up on her shins is barely noticeable.
 Compare that to a lab doing the same, or a mastiff.
 Small dogs can get away with a lot more without their owners getting frustrated.

-- Less exercise required.
+- Less exercise is required.
 Less exercise is required for a dog with shorter legs.
 All dogs need exercise, both mental and physical, as well as a daily walk, but smaller breeds require less activity and effort from their owners.
 You don't have to go running with a dog with small strides, making these breeds a better fit for people who cannot be as active.

 Reasons NOT to Get a Small Dog